Dani3lSun/apex-plugin-apexscreencapture/README.md

 **Works best in modern browsers** [For more informations visit html2canvas](https://github.com/niklasvh/html2canvas)

 ##Changelog
+####1.2 - Added possibility to capture part of screen with a graphical DOM selector (Choose DIV with your mouse cursor)

 ####1.1 - Set default width/height to browser dimensions for JQuery selectors

 ####1.0 - Initial Release